kevin-helliwell/kevin-helliwell/README.md

 # A bit about me

-I love live music, hiking, animals, rainy days and coding (I mainly work in front-end development with React) 🖥️
+I love live music, hiking, animals, rainy days and coding (I mostly work in front-end development with React) 🖥️

 # Some of the tools I use